University Hospitals Birmingham NHS Foundation Trust

 On 1 April 2018 it merged with the Heart of England NHS Foundation Trust.
 The combined organisation will have a turnover of £1.6bn and 2,700 beds across four main hospitals.

-All the executive directors are white.
-There has not been a director who was not white in the last 20 years though more than 40% of the city’s population is from a black, Asian or ethnic minority background.
-In 2017 36% of the trust’s overall workforce were from a BAME background and in 2020 about half the medical staff.

 Development

 In December 2013 it emerged that the Trust was interested in expanding into Primary Care, a proposal which was not welcomed by all the local General Practitioners.

 In 2013 the trust established a subsidiary company, UHB Facilities Ltd, to which 3 staff were transferred.
 The intention was to achieve VAT benefits which arise because NHS trusts can only claim VAT back on a small subset of goods and services they buy.
 The Value Added Tax Act 1994 provides a mechanism through which NHS trusts can qualify for refunds on contracted out services.

 The trust has one of the 11 Genomics Medicines Centres associated with Genomics England which were planned to open across England in February 2014.
 All the data produced in the 100,000 Genomes project will be made available to drugs companies and researchers to help them create precision drugs for future generations.

 It is one of the biggest providers of specialised services in England, which generated an income of £327.7 million in 2014/5.

-It arranged a deal with Hospital Corporation of America in 2017 to build 138 bed specialist hospital on the trust’s Edgbaston campus.
+It arranged a deal with Hospital Corporation of America in 2017 to build 138 bed specialist hospital on the trust's Edgbaston campus.
 The £65 million development will have 66 private beds, run by HCA Healthcare, and 72 NHS beds, run by the trust, a new radiotherapy unit and operating theatres.
 Construction, by Vinci Construction UK started in May 2019.

 The Department of Health and Social Care lent the combined trust £162 million in May 2018. £87 million was for a new ambulatory care and diagnostics centre at Heartlands Hospital.

 The trust opened an office in Beijing in October 2018, hoping to find business opportunities in China, which could include consultancy, the trust's in-house clinical software, and advice about the construction of new hospitals.

-In May 2019 it was negotiating with Babylon Health with plans to use the technology for virtual outpatient consultations, chronic disease management, and triage both before and after patients arrived at the emergency department using Babylon’s symptom checker app.
+In May 2019 it was negotiating with Babylon Health with plans to use the technology for virtual outpatient consultations, chronic disease management, and triage both before and after patients arrived at the emergency department using Babylon's symptom checker app.
 The ambition was that the symptom checker could refer patients directly to specialist clinics, avoiding its accident & emergency (A&E) department.
 The Birmingham Local Medical Committee said this was "a truly frightening prospect that is going to be nothing but massively damaging for healthcare in Birmingham".